google/comprehensive-rust/src/async/control-flow/daemon.md

 <details>

+* An async block is similar to a closure, but does not take any arguments.
+Its return value is a Future, similar to `async fn`.

 * It is good practice to make your deamons exit because some other blocking task might depend on them.
 Which would prevent your main thread from ever closing.
 You can use a `oneshot` channel to signal the task to terminate.
 You can also use the `ctrl+c` signal handler from `tokio` as an interrupt signal.

 </details>